UC-Davis-molecular-computing/scadnano/README.md

 However, there are fewer than a dozen different *types* of staples in the sense that once these types of staples exist in the design, all others can be created by copy/pasting them.
-We have found that the autostaple and autobreak tools are largely unnecessary in scadnano, since scadnano allows one to copy and paste strands (unlike cadnano), encouraging a less opinionated method of creating large designs rapidly.
+We have found that the autostaple and autobreak tools are largely unnecessary in scadnano, since scadnano allows one to copy and paste strands (unlike cadnano), encouraging a more free-form method of creating large designs rapidly.

 Recursive copy/pasting speeds up this process even further.
 For instance, to create a vertical "column" of 32 staples in a 32-helix rectangle, one would create 2 types of staples (plus some special cases near the top/bottom), copy/paste them to make 4, copy/paste *those* to make 8, then 16, and finally 32 staples.